nkrumm/dada2-nf/FAQ.md

-# FAQ
+# Frequently asked question, tips, and tricks

+## AWS Batch

 AWS Batch is a way to execute Docker Containers using AWS ECS instances on-demand.
 A simple AWS Batch environment consists of a Compute Environment, a Job Queue, a Job Definition and a Job.
 Simply, a Compute Environment manages EC2/SPOT instances, the Job Definition is a registered Docker Container, a Job request is some work instruction pointing toa Job Definition (Docker Container) and a Job Queue acts a gateway between Job requests and the Compute Environment.